mateussouzaweb/kvm-qemu-virtualization-guide/Docs/3 - Virtualization Hooks.md

 CPU:

 - ``--scale-cpu``: Sets the CPU scaling governor as *performance* mode on the host system to increase performance of running virtual machines.
 Restore on VM shutdown.
-- ``--cpu-host-allow=$CORES``: Set CPU pinning when the VM is being started.
-You should set only the host allowed CPU cores (cores not used by the VM).
-- ``--cpu-host-restore=$CORES``: Restore CPU pinning on VM shutdown.
-In most of the use cases, all system CPU cores should be restored.
+- ``--preserve-cpu=$CORES``: Set the cores on the CPU to be preserved to the host, while dedicating others cores to VMs.
+This is the same as setting the CPU pinning when the VM is being started and restore CPU pinning on VM shutdown.

 USB: